CleverRaven/Cataclysm-DDA/doc/ITEM_DISASSEMBLY.md

 - due to not supporting component lists, and not remembering what items were used to craft the item that is being disassembled, uncraft recipes can be used to transmute resources by the players
 - it is technically possible to define proficencies for uncraft recipes, but they currently have no effect
+- similarly, it is possible to define a ``skills_required`` field for uncraft recipes, but it has no effect either

 ## Reversible crafting recipes
 A reversible recipe and an uncraft recipe are almost indistinguishable in game, with the only potential way to tell them apart being items crafted by the player through a reversible crafting recipe may yield different items upon disassembly than items of the same ID found spawned in the world.
 Having said that, they are quite different from the JSON side.